twentyOne2x/attnmarkets-docs/pages/introduction/vision-attn.md

 ---

-## 4. Payroll rails and card programs as spend endpoints
+## 4. Card, commerce, and payroll rails as spend endpoints

-v3 assumes a clear separation:
+v3 assumes a clear separation between where risk is taken and where credit is spent:

 * **Collateral side** – onchain revenues and streams (fees, creator rewards, Sablier, etc.)
-* **Spend side** – where credit-funded cash goes (payroll, cards, vendors).
+* **Spend side** – where credit-funded cash goes (cards, commerce, BNPL, payroll, vendors).

 On the spend side:

 * card programs (Kast, Avici, others) expose **funding addresses** on Solana or stablecoin accounts;
+* commerce and BNPL stacks expose merchant or settlement wallets, or internal ledgers;
 * payroll providers (including Deel and newer, crypto-native stacks) accept **USDC or fiat** to run their flows.

 attn’s job remains:

 * sizing, underwriting, and managing the **credit facility**,
-* automating **draws** to these endpoints (auto top-ups of card funding addresses, prepaid payroll wallets, etc.),
+* automating **draws** to these endpoints (auto top-ups of card funding addresses, prepaid payroll wallets, merchant or platform wallets, etc.),
 * enforcing **repayment** via revenue routing and PT/YT accounting.

 The protocol does not:

 * handle card KYC,
-* become a payroll provider,
+* operate as a consumer-facing payroll or BNPL brand (it lends to entities, not to employees or shoppers),
+* originate or hold direct consumer receivables,
-* or attempt to reimplement HR / compliance.
+* or attempt to reimplement HR, consumer lending, or commerce stack logic.

 It funds those systems.

+For detailed integration patterns with card, commerce, and BNPL partners, see the separate page **“For Cards, Commerce & BNPL Partners.”**

 ---